knutwalker/typed-actors/README.md

 typedRef: de.knutwalker.akka.typed.ActorRef[MyMessage] = Actor[akka://foo/user/my-actor#-1040368688]
 ```

-#### Autoreceive Messages
+#### Autoreceived Messages

-Some messages are automatically handled by some actors and need or can not be provided in the actors type.
+Some messages are automatically handled by some actors and need or cannot be provided in the actors type.
 One example is `PoisonPill`.
 To sent those kind of messages anyway, use `unsafeTell`.

 ```scala